 In situations where a logic-level data error occurs, for example, suppose a user deletes data by mistake, or if the data is damaged by a virus or file system exceptions, all three copies of the data stored will be affected and historical data cannot be restored.
 If you have created a snapshot previously, you can use the snapshot to restore data to the point in time the snapshot was created.

 Suppose an administrator created snapshot A for a cloud disk at 11:00, and the cloud disk was infected with a virus at 12:00, which caused that data to be unusable.
-In this case, the three copies of the data would have been updated to state 2, and the data cannot be restored.
-Only snapshot A created at 11:00 can be used to restore data to the uninfected state 1.
+In this case, the three copies of the data would have been updated to status 2, and the data cannot be restored.
+To restore data to the uninfected status 1, you have to use the snapshot A created at 11:00.

-|Characteristics||Backup data of a cloud disk at a certain point in time||CVM software configuration template, contains information including the operating system and pre-installed programs|
+|Characteristics||Backup data of a cloud disk at a certain point in time||CVM software configuration template, which contains information about the operating system and pre-installed programs|

 Yes.
 You can use an existing snapshot created at any point in time to restore data, regardless of the snapshot’s point in time.

 No. It can only be deleted after the replication is complete.

 The snapshot created via cross-region replication is no longer associated with the source disk of the source snapshot.
 The rollback feature is unavailable for replicated snapshot.

 No, the associated snapshots will not be deleted automatically.
 You can delete them via the Console or APIs.
 For more information, see Deleting Snapshots.